bernicecpz/Kumite-Scoring-Board/README.md

     - Concerns: If the score-tracker give the wrong point either side, and the opponent given the points is one point away from a 8 point difference.
 The issue would be how do I rectify or revert this effect of resetting the timer?
     - Similar to point 2, may not automate it due to the extra steps needed as explained in the concerns above.
 - Flashing of Timer
     - At 10 second mark, the timer will flash in order to notify the score tracker to ring the bell to signal the 10 second countdown.
+        - May unintentionally be distracting